sourcegraph/about/handbook/communication/rfcs/index.md

 - **Closed**: When the RFC is for the purpose of collaboration or discussion but not necessarily to make a decision or propose a specific outcome that will eventually become Implemented, the Closed label indicates that the RFC is no longer an active collaborative artifact.
 - **Abandoned**: When the RFC is for the purpose of making a decision, and there are no plans to move forward with the RFC’s proposal, the Abandoned label indicates that the RFC has been purposefully set aside.

 While these labels suggest that RFCs move through series of prescribed stages, this isn’t always the case.
 RFCs are low-process and can be used for all kinds of purposes that may not have an explicit, actionable outcome.
+Ultimately, the RFC itself should make it clear what the status and planned process is.

 If in doubt about the current status of an RFC, check the update history and contact the author.